chrplr/PCBS/README.md

 ### Anaconda Python3 ###

-Among various python distributions, we recommend the [Anaconda distribution](https://www.anaconda.com/distribution) because it comes with most of the packages needed for the lectures.
+Among various python distribution, we recommend the [Anaconda distribution](https://www.anaconda.com/distribution) because it comes with most of the packages needed for the lectures.

 1. Go to the [Anaconda Python distribution page](https://www.anaconda.com/distribution).
 Select your OS --- Windows, MacOS or Linux --- and download the _Python 3.7_ 64 bits installer.
 2. Go to your download folder and execute the Anaconda3 installer.